Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 # PRG101-Lab2
 # Submission Details

-In this lab you will create 10 simple scripts.
-Write the scripts in GitHub Codespaces.
+In this lab you will create ten simple scripts.
+Write the scripts in codespaces.
+Thius lab requires students to create and execute simple python decision and iteration statemenst which include if statements, for loop and while loop.
-Please note that you must complete the lab during the class hours and show your progress to the professor to receive the marks for the lab.

 ## INVESTIGATION 1: USING IF-ELSE AND input() FUNCTION
 An IF statement is a decision statement that executes or does not execute a section of code based on whether the condition is True or False.